 We ordered a Swiss Raclette (how can you not love cheese when staying in the mountains) and enjoyed a meal in the cozy warmth of the hotel restaurant.
 To book your stay at the top of Grindelwald-First and for more information visit the Berggasthaus First website.

 In the afternoon, it’s time for adventure.
 I know, the morning has already been an adventure.
 Heck, just riding up with the gondola is a thrill, but now it’s time for some zany fun!
 If you are not staying the night up at Grindelwald-First, the adventures below are the best way to go back down the mountain.
 You’ll see why in a minute.

 To take part in the adventures below, purchase an adventure pass that offers four activities and unlimited gondola rides.
 Once you’ve committed to the Four Adventure Package, you are in for an unforgettable experience.
-Prices start at 99 CHF. ($108 USD) Check out the Jungfrau Website for details.
+Prices start at 99 CHF. / / $108 USD (with a Swiss Travel Pass) Check out the Jungfrau Website for details.

 Bag Storage for First Adventures

 By staying overnight at Berggasthaus First, you don’t have to worry about carrying any bags.
 This is a good thing because bags are not allowed on First Glider or First Flyer so you don’t have to worry about figuring out what to do with them when you are on the rides.